-- One of only three Republicans to vote to fund clean-up and mitigation of toxic lead-acid battery sites and facilities (AB 2153).
+- Voted to clean up toxic lead-acid battery sites and facilities (AB 2153).

 - Voted to enact a moratorium on gas injection into Aliso Canyon wells (AB 380).

-I am the only candidate in this Assembly race to take a stand supporting real, specific legislation that would have banned the 2013 BART strikes before they happened and future BART strikes.
-The first bill I introduced in the legislature would prevent future BART strikes in a way that is fair to workers and riders.
-I am the only candidate in this race who will fight for new laws to end BART strikes.
+The first bill I introduced in the Legislature would prevent future BART strikes in a way that is fair to workers and riders.
+I am the only candidate in this race with a record of fighting for new laws to end BART strikes.

 I also fight for smarter transportation policy in California.
-I oppose High Speed Rail, and support legislation that would re-direct High Speed Rail funds to better transportation investments in roads and transit and to water infrastructure.
-I authored legislation to connect BART to ACE (Altamont Corridor Express) to remove 30,000 cars from I-580 every day.
-I also continue to support enhanced BART parking and commuter options, and authored successful bills to streamline burdensome regulatory review of transportation projects, and reforming Caltrans so money goes to transportation, not bureaucracy.
-Specifically I:
+I oppose High Speed Rail, and support legislation that would re-direct High Speed Rail funds to better transportation investments in roads and transit, school facilities, and water storage.
+I authored historic legislation to extend BART to ACE (Altamont Corridor Express) in Livermore to remove 30,000 cars from I-580 every day.
+I also secured funding for more local BART parking and commuter options, and authored successful bills to streamline burdensome regulatory review of transportation projects and reform Caltrans so money goes to transportation, not bloated state bureaucracy.
+Specifically, I:

-- Support eliminating the High Speed Rail and Twin Tunnels and redirecting those billions of dollars to water storage, schools, and transportation.
+- Supported legislation eliminating High Speed Rail and Twin Tunnels and redirecting those billions of dollars to water storage, schools, and transportation.

-- Authored a bill to prohibit Metropolitan Transportation Commission from transferring toll bridge money to extravagant office space (AB 1938).
+- Authored a bill to prohibit Metropolitan Transportation Commission from transferring toll bridge money to an extravagant downtown San Francisco office space (AB 1938).

-- Support putting transportation dollars in a lockbox to be spent on transportation, not redirected to unrelated spending, and ensure transportation improvements are made without raising taxes and fees unnecessarily (ABX1-18, AB 1363).
+- Supported putting transportation dollars in a lockbox to be spent exclusively on transportation, not redirected to unrelated spending, and ensure transportation improvements are made without raising taxes and fees unnecessarily (ABX1-18, AB 1363).

 Paying down the state debt and not leaving it for our kids

-The state government is literally hundreds of billions of dollars in debt, a debt that is growing, not shrinking.
-As your Assemblywoman, I’m fighting to stop the state from accumulating more debt, and fighting to pay down the debt we have now so it is not a burden on us or our children.
+The state government is literally hundreds of billions of dollars in debt.
+As your Assemblywoman, I’m fighting for fiscal discipline and for paying down the debt we have now, so it is not a burden on us or our children.
 I am also fighting to keep taxes and spending down.
-Because I broke the 2/3rds majority, I was able to help stop $29 billion in new taxes.
-I also:
+I:

 - Supported SB 86, paying down $240 million of unfunded liabilities and $173 million of transportation bond debt.